2022 DIY Travel Guide to Balabac Palawan

 Hop on a land tour

 While the beaches of Balabac are a must-see, you shouldn’t miss out on the scenic views that the land of the islands has to offer as well.
-Climb the top of the Spanish-colonial Cape Melville Lighthouse and be a party to the treacherous strait between the Philippines and Malaysia.
+Climb the top of the Spanish-colonial Cape Melville Lighthouse and party to the treacherous strait between the Philippines and Malaysia.

-If you enjoy mountains and trekking, there are a few trails you can go try like Melville Peak, Malaking Ilog Peak, and Italawon Peak to name a few.
-There are also a few historical markers you may want to check out like the old Spanish Fort located in Ulitan, Ramos Island, and Larindon Bay with its Spanish ruins.
+If you enjoy mountains and trekking, there are a few trails you can go try, like Melville Peak, Malaking Ilog Peak, and Italawon Peak, to name a few.
+You may want to check out a few historical markers like the old Spanish Fort located in Ulitan, Ramos Island, and Larindon Bay with its Spanish ruins.

 Get the ultimate beach experience at Onuk Island.